hashicorp/consul/website/content/README.md

 ### Concepts vocabulary

-Consul's concept vocabulary collects terms that describe how internal systems operate through human actions.
+Consul's _concepts_ vocabulary collects terms that describe how internal systems operate through human actions.

 - `catalog`: Covers Consul's running record of the services it registered, including addresses and health check results.
 - `consensus`: Covers the server agent elections governed by the Raft protocol.